The Interview Becomes a Model Interface

 But audit law can also become ritual if the audit is too narrow.
 A bias audit may measure selection rates across demographic categories without answering whether the tool is valid for the job, whether the data came from a biased workplace, whether the model uses proxies, whether disabled applicants can complete the process, whether human reviewers over-rely on the score, or whether rejected applicants can contest an error.

 Research on resume-screening systems shows why this matters.
-Brookings researchers studying language-model retrieval for resume screening reported significant gender and racial bias in a simulated screening task, especially against Black men.
+Wilson and Caliskan's language-model retrieval study simulated resume screening and reported significant gender, race, and intersectional bias in the tested retrieval models, including especially poor outcomes for Black men.
 The point is not that every deployment will reproduce that exact result.
 The point is that the scoring layer can carry intersectional effects that a broad average may hide.

 Bias audits also struggle with responsibility.
 A vendor may sell the tool.
 An employer may configure it.
 A recruiter may interpret it.
 A model provider may supply the underlying system.
 A dataset may encode historical exclusion.
 A candidate may be rejected by the combined behavior of all of them.
 If the governance system cannot assign responsibility across that chain, the audit becomes a polished PDF floating above the actual decision.